-- Either run a stand-alone script or type commands directly into the interactive interpreter.
+- Either run a stand-alone script or type commands in the interactive interpreter.

 In the first example, the createfgdb.py script contains the following information:

-# Import system modules import os import sys import arcpy # Set workspace env.workspace = "Z:\home\user\mydata" # Set local variables out_folder_path = "Z:\home\user\mydata" out_name = "myfgdb.gdb" # Execute CreateFileGDB arcpy.CreateFileGDB_management(out_folder_path, out_name)
+# Import system modules import os import sys import arcpy # Set workspace arcpy.env.workspace = "Z:\home\user\mydata" # Set local variables out_folder_path = "Z:\home\user\mydata" out_name = "myfgdb.gdb" # Execute CreateFileGDB arcpy.CreateFileGDB_management(out_folder_path, out_name)

 After you alter the script to run at your site, you can call it from a command prompt or Python window.

 In this example, the Python commands are typed at the command prompt to create a file geodatabase (myfgdb.gdb) in the gdbs directory in the user's home directory on a Linux machine:

 import arcpy arcpy.CreateFileGDB_management("Z:\home\user\gdbs", "myfgdb.gdb")